 Strong and weak principles

-Based on the above results, Prochaska published another paper in 1994, confidently introduced two principles: strong principle and weak principle.
+Based on the above results, Prochaska published another paper in 1994, confidently introducing two principles: the strong principle and the weak principle.

 The strong principle